MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-dialog-manage-conversation-flow.md

 }
 ```

-We register the accessors class in the `ConfigureServices` method of the `Statup` class.
+We register the accessors class in the `ConfigureServices` method of the `Startup` class.
 Again, we're calling out only portions of the code.

 ```csharp